merwaaan/megado/notes.md

 - Zombies Ate My Neighbors:
 	- the film roll on the character select screen must be transparent (how is this done?)
 	- plane scrolling is visible at the right of the screen

-- Tale Spin: wait for @FF000E to be written to (during an interrupt?)

 - Clue: main menu not responding

+- Another World: scanlines are drawn out.
+This game might very sensible to timing accuracy since it implements its own polygon rasterizer.

+- Asterix and the Great Rescue: every other rows of tile are glitched.

+- Batman Forever: main menu not responding.

+- Jurassic Parc: infinite loop in the first level.

 # Games that seem to wait for the Z80: